andreasnouts/laravel/NOTES.md

 ## 7. Domain Exceptions Mapped to HTTP Responses in the Handler

+Initially generic `\Exceptions` were thrown.
+Although I know the best approach is to have your custom Domain based exception.

-Business rule violations throw domain exceptions (`GuideNotFoundException`, `BookingNotEditableException`) that extend `RuntimeException`.
+Business rule violations now throw domain exceptions (`GuideNotFoundException`, `BookingNotEditableException`) that extend `RuntimeException`.
 These are not HTTP-aware — they carry no status codes.

 The HTTP meaning is assigned once, in `App\Exceptions\Handler.php`, via `$this->renderable()`.

-This keeps controllers free of try/catch blocks and ensures consistent error responses across the entire application regardless of where the exception originates.
+This keeps controllers free of try/catch blocks (well, almost...), but it surely ensures consistent error responses across the entire application regardless of where the exception originates.

 ---

 ## 8. Validation Rule `exists:` Removed from Form Requests

 Laravel's `exists:table,column` validation rule hits the database directly, bypassing the repository entirely.
 To preserve the repository pattern boundary, guide existence is validated manually in `BookingService` via `IGuideRepository::findByHashId()`.
 A `GuideNotFoundException` is thrown if the guide does not exist, which the handler maps to a 404 response.

 ---

 ## 9. Job Uniqueness via `ShouldBeUnique`

 `ProcessBookingApproval` implements `ShouldBeUnique` with `uniqueId()` keyed on `booking->id`.
-Dispatching the same job twice for the same booking results in only one execution — the second dispatch is silently dropped by the queue system using a cache lock.
+Dispatching the same job twice for the same booking results in only one execution — the second dispatch is silently dropped by the queue system.

-This prevents race conditions if the job is dispatched multiple times due to retries or duplicate requests.

 ---